Transmission tower: Insulators

 Insulators electrically isolate the live side of the transmission cables from the tower structure and earth.
 They are either glass or porcelain discs or composite insulators using silicone rubber or EPDM rubber material.
 They are assembled in strings or long rods whose lengths are dependent on the line voltage and environmental conditions.
 By using disks the shortest surface electrical path between the ends is maximised which reduces the chance of a leakage in moist conditions.

 Stockbridge dampers

 Stockbridge dampers are added to the transmission lines a meter or two from the tower.
 They consist of a short length of cable clamped in place parallel to the line itself and weighted at each end.
-The size and dimensions are carefully designed to damp any buildup of mechanical oscillation of the lines that could be induced by mechanical vibration most likely that caused by wind.
-Without them its possible for a standing wave to become established that grows in magnitude and destroys the line or the tower.
+The size and dimensions are carefully designed to damp any buildup of mechanical oscillation of the lines that could be induced by mechanical vibrations most likely caused by wind.
+Without them it is possible for a standing wave to become established that grows in magnitude and destroys the line or the tower.